Could you reduce your electricity use by 10% during Lent?

 Electricity use in the UK is around 20% higher than the global average.
 UK Home energy use makes up approximately a quarter of the country’s total CO2 emissions.
 The average household owns 41 electric appliances, with some owning up to 85!

 Kitchen and bathroom appliances make up the most energy consuming appliances in our households, closely followed by entertainment appliances, such as TVs.
-Around one fifth of the average home’s electricity bill is made up of lighting, and 10% of the homes electricity bill is made up of items on standby.
+Around one fifth of the average home’s electricity bill is made up of lighting, and 10% of the homes electricity bill is made up of items left on standby.

-The majority of energy created to create this electricity comes from sources which contribute to the mass pollution of our climate.
-In 2017, it was estimated only 29% of UK energy production came from renewable sources.
-This was topped up by a 41% use of gas sources, and 13.5% use of coal.
-These energy sources contribute to the greenhouse gasses released into our environment, and whilst the use of coal for electricity generation has fallen in the last 5 years, burning fossil fuels is still the biggest source of CO2 emissions in the UK.
+Such non-renewable energy sources contribute to the greenhouse gasses released into our environment, and whilst the use of coal for electricity generation has fallen in the last 5 years, burning fossil fuels is still the biggest source of CO2 emissions in the UK.

 So, what changes can you make?